goFrendiAsgard/zaruba/docs/use-cases/from-zero-to-cloud.md

 # ❇️ From Zero to Cloud
 <!--endTocHeader-->

+> ⚠️ Currently, we use `deployments` to deploy MySQL.
+The proper way is using statefulset.
+This tutorial will be updated once I tested it.

 This end-to-end tutorial shows you how you can use Zaruba to develop/deploy your application.

 At the end of this tutorial, you will have: